ayen8/pihole-unbound/README.md

 This Docker runs Pi-hole and Unbound in a single container.

-This is mostly to free up port 80/443 in the host for later use.
+This is mostly to free up port 80/443 in the Host for later use.

 ## Prerequisites